agabor/docs/_includes/embedded_c/users.md

 # Users & Sessions

 At the core of many apps, there is a notion of user accounts that lets users access their information in a secure manner.
 In our other SDKs, we provide a specialized user class that automatically handles much of the functionality required for user account management.
-Users are a special class of Parse Objects and has all the same features, such as flexible schema, automatic persistence, and a key value interface.
+Users are a special class of MSG Objects and has all the same features, such as flexible schema, automatic persistence, and a key value interface.

 You can sign in users via the REST API, but we do not recommend doing so unless your hardware device actually provides user keyboard input.
 In some cases, you may want to have a companion mobile or desktop app that lets the user sign up, and, that app [creates a restricted session]({{ site.baseUrl }}/ios/guide/#sessions) for the device running the embedded SDK.
 During your hardware device provisioning process, the phone can send this restricted session's token to the device.
 You can read more about users in our [REST API]({{ site.baseUrl }}/rest/guide/#users) or one of our other [SDK guides]({{ site.baseUrl }}/).